Anveks/Angular-Theory-and-Practice/README.md

+# Angular

+Angular is a TypeScript-based framework for developing dynamic, single-page web applications.
+Originally made by Microsoft programmers, Angular 1.0 was launched in 2010.
+Back then it was based on MVC design-pattern and used CDN as package manager.
+Some years later it was updated to Angular 2.0 and introduced component-based approach along with NPM.

 # Installing Angular

 If you dont have Angular on your PC, open the Command Terminal and install Angular CLI (Command Line Interface):